smevirtual/computational_geometry_guide/README.md

 ## Computational Geometry in Python

+### Anaconda

+[Anaconda](https://www.anaconda.com/download/) is a distribution of Python which comes pre-packaged with several common tools and applications for engineers working with large-scale data processing, scientific computing and machine learning.

+For many of the SME Virtual Network webinars, workshops and walkthroughs, we recommend using Anaconda.

+### Instructions

+#### Using Anaconda Python

+An Anaconda `environment.yml` file is included at the root of this repository.
+This can be used to create a suitable environment for running the code in this repository.

+1. Open up the Terminal on macOS/Linux, the Command Prompt on Windows or an Anaconda Prompt.
+2. Run `conda env create -f environment.yml`.
+3. Activate the new environment by running `activate comp_geometry` on Windows or `source activate comp_geometry` on macOS/Linux.

+#### Using Docker

+TODO

 ### About the SME

 The SME is an international organization which seeks to develop engineering and manufacturing talent, promote advanced manufacturing